If you’re taking Dutasteride (Avodart), the chances are that you’re greatly concerned about your prostate health.

 1) Loss of Libido and Sexual Problems

-In many clinical trials, sexual problems were the most commonly reported side effects with the drug.
+In many clinical trials, sexual problems were the most commonly reported side effects of Dutasteride.
 Problems with ejaculation occurred in at least 5% of men taking the drug throughout a 36-week treatment period.
-The majority of side effects were related to low sperm volume, decreased libido, impotence, malaise, and fatigue.
+The majority of side effects from Dutasteride were related to low sperm volume, decreased libido, impotence, malaise, and fatigue.

-A 2016 systematic review reveals that Avodart causes a multitude of adverse effects concerning sexual function.
+Still, more recent and more comprehensive reviews published by the Cochrane library point out a maximum of 9% of the incidence of side effects in combined therapy.
 This includes erection problems, loss of libido, and reduced semen volume.
 Such symptoms of sexual dysfunction occur in 3.4 to 15.8% of men treated with the drug.

 For many years, Avodart has been prescribed as a first-line treatment for an enlarged prostate.
 Some studies relate enlarged prostates with high levels of dihydrotestosterone (DHT).

 While the drug is capable of lowering DHT, bear in mind that DHT is a natural male sex hormone.
 It’s essential for normal sexual function.

 Sexual dysfunction has a big impact on your quality of life.
 It causes a lot of stress in relationships.